wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 yhat = model.predict(X=x_test, y=y_test, steps_ahead=2)
 ```

-`steps_ahead` must be a positive built-in Python `int`; NumPy integer scalars are not accepted by the current validator.
-As its value increases, the test approaches free run simulation and gives errors more opportunity to propagate.
+`steps_ahead` must be a positive integer.
+Each block uses the preceding `max_lag` observed outputs as initial conditions.
+If fewer than `steps_ahead` samples remain, the final block is shortened to the remaining interval.
+As `steps_ahead` increases, the test approaches free run simulation and gives errors more opportunity to propagate.

+For NFIR models there is no output recursion to restart.
+Consequently, `steps_ahead=None`, `steps_ahead=1`, and any valid $n$-step value all use the same feed-forward calculation.
+The `y` argument is still required for the initial prefix and output alignment, but values after `max_lag` do not affect the NFIR predictions.

 ### Aligning the Output Before Evaluation